 If your hen is broody but sitting on eggs that are not fertile, all she will do is cause the eggs to rot.

 If you have access to fertile eggs at that moment, you can just swap the eggs she’s been sitting on, for fertile eggs.
-Maybe you have neighbours who have hens + a rooster, and don’t mind swapping a bunch of your eggs for a bunch of theirs?
+Maybe you have neighbors who have hens + a rooster, and don’t mind swapping a bunch of your eggs for a bunch of theirs?

 If you don’t have access to fertile eggs, the best thing to do is to “break” the broody hen.